The Petaluma Woman’s Club (PWC) announces its new Speakers Series:

 Hear about the achievements and insights from women leaders in our community, and plan to attend each event in the series…

-All PWC events through the month of April have officially been cancelled and postponed.
+All PWC events through the month of April have officially been cancelled and/or postponed.
 We will keep you informed of these future events as the date draws nearer.

 Put this event on your calendars and pick up your tickets now!